19 dead as train hits bus carrying Sikh pilgrims in Pakistan

-LAHORE, Pakistan (AP) — A passenger train crashed into a bus carrying Sikh pilgrims at an unmanned railway crossing in eastern Pakistan on Friday, killing at least 19 people and injuring several others, police and rescue officials said.
+LAHORE, Pakistan (AP) — A passenger train crashed into a bus carrying Sikh pilgrims at an unmanned railway crossing in eastern Pakistan on Friday, killing at least 19 people and injuring several others, officials said.

 The accident happened in the district of Sheikhupura in Punjab province, Raja Ijaz, an official at the state-run emergency service, said.
-Ghazi Salahuddin, the district police chief, said the dead and injured were transported to a nearby hospital.
+Ghazi Salahuddin, district police chief, said the dead and injured were transported to a nearby hospital.

-Officials said the Sikh pilgrims were from the northwestern city of Peshawar and were returning from the shrine of Nankana Sahib, in Sheikupura.
+Officials said the Sikh pilgrims were from the northwestern city of Peshawar and were returning from the shrine of Nankana Sahib in Sheikupura.

+Asghar Joya, a government official in Sheikhupura, said an initial assessment indicated the bus driver tried to cross the railway track as the train neared but the vehicle slid and got stuck.
+He said, however, that officials were still investigating.

+TV footage showed the train and the badly destroyed bus on the railway track.

 Sikhs have several shrines of their religious leaders in Pakistan.
 One, of Sikh founder Guru Nanak, is located in Pakistan’s Kartarpur bordering India in Punjab.
 It was built after he died in the 16th century.